pacharanero/medical-markdown/README.md

 * I'd also like to credit Gina Trapani, creator of [Todo.txt][], whose inspiration I have also used in the way I've handled the `TODO/`` 'jobs list' tag.

-* The Professional Records Standards Body deserve due acknowledgement for the work done on developing clear standards for medical records in the UK
+* The Professional Records Standards Body deserve due acknowledgement for the work done on developing clear standards for medical records in the UK, and the Academy of Medical Royal Colleges and it's constituent colleges are recognised for adding their endorsement to the medical record content standards.